yuheey3/RandomChooser/README.md

 # RandomChooser
 Random Chooser App

-You can choose 2 to 5 option
+User can choose 2 to 5 option

 ## Screenshots